-4.2.
-Rare elements concentrations
+4.2 Rare Elements Concentrations

-During the continuous fractional crystallization of magma, the residual melt eventually becomes saturated in incompatible elements and fluxing components (Thomas et al., 2000; Thomas et al., 2019; Troch et al., 2022).
+During the continuous fractional crystallization of magma, the residual melt eventually becomes saturated in incompatible elements and fluxing components (Thomas et al., 2006: Thomas et al., 2019; Troch et al., 2022).
 The high enrichment in granitic pegmatites makes them a classic source for a diverse range of trace elements such as Li, Rb, Cs, Be, Ga, Sc, Y, REE, Sn, Nb, Ta, U, Th, Zr, and Hf.
 Fractional crystallization may enrich trace elements in pegmatites up to some wt.% levels (e.g. London, 2008; Fredriksson, 2017).
-Most pegmatites, though compositionally similar to simple granites, lack evidence for fluxing components such as B, P and F, as well as high concentrations of normally rare elements like large-ion lithophile elements (LILE) and high field-strength elements (HSFE) (London, 1992).
-For instance, a positive correlation exists between Li, Rb, Cs, F, Be, Ga, B, P, Mn, Nb, Ta, Zr, Hf, Sn, and U with increasing differentiation of peraluminous pegmatites (e.g., Černý and Ercit, 1985).
+Most pegmatites, though compositionally similar to simple granites, lack evidence for fluxing components such as B, P and F, as well as high concentrations of normally rare elements like large-ion lithophile elements (LILE) and high fieldstrength elements (HSFE) (London, 1992).
+For instance, a positive correlation exists between Li, Rb, Cs, F, Be, Ga, B, P, Mn, Nb, Ta, Zr, Hf, Sn, and U with increasing differentiation of peraluminous pegmatites (e.g., Černy et al. 1985).
 Shaw et al. (2016) argued that rare-metal pegmatites are also distinguished by their bulk-rock and mineral chemistry, including a more peraluminous character and enrichments in Rb, Li, Cs, Be, Nb and Ta.
 London and Kontak (2012) suggested that the process of rare-element enrichment in pegmatites appears to occur in a closed system, originating from a small fraction of residual silicate liquid derived from a much larger magma body.
-In contrast, hydrothermal fluids in chemically open systems can contribute to the addition of rare elements (London and Morgan, 2012).
+In contrast, hydrothermal fluids in chemically open systems can contribute to the addition of rare elements (London et al., 2012).

-5. Cooling history, rates of crystal growth and P-T evolution of granitic pegmatites
+5 Cooling History, Rates of Crystal Growth and P-T Evolution of Granitic Pegmatites

-5.1.
-Influence of cooling rate on the formation of pegmatitic textures
+5.1 Influence of Cooling Rate on the Formation of Pegmatitic Textures

-The dynamics of cooling in shallow-level pegmatites, as proposed by various researchers, span from weeks to years based on their respective sizes (e.g., Chakoumakos and Lumpkin, 1990; Webber et al., 1997, 1999; Morgan and London, 1999; London et al., 2012a).
+The dynamics of cooling in shallow-level pegmatites, as proposed by various researchers, span from weeks to years based on their respective sizes (e.g., Chakoumakos and Lumpkin, 1990; Webber et al., 1997, 1999; Morgan and London, 1999; London et al., 2012b).
 It is widely acknowledged that the principles governing mineral crystallization in conventional magmatic systems can not be directly applied to pegmatites.
-For instance, experimental studies on quartz and feldspar crystallization in granitic melts (e.g., Swanson and Fenn, 1986, 1992; MacLellan and Trembath, 1991; Fenn, 1977, 1986) have revealed that skeletal and graphic morphologies denote rapid crystal growth from a highly undercooled melt (Simmons and Webber, 2008).
+For instance, experimental studies on quartz and feldspar crystallization in granitic melts (e.g., Swanson & Fenn, 1986, 1992; MacLellan & Trembath, 1991; Fenn, 1977, 1986) have revealed that skeletal and graphic morphologies denote rapid crystal growth from a highly undercooled melt (Simmon and Webber, 2008).
 Textural relationships in pegmatites, such as needle-like, skeletal, branching, and wedge-shaped crystals, indicate rapid cooling, higher growth rates, and larger degrees of undercooling, with fewer nucleation sites.
 In contrast, tabular to equant crystal forms are indicative of slower cooling rates, lower growth rates, smaller degrees of undercooling, and abundant nucleation sites.
-Notable examples include the Harding pegmatite in New Mexico (Chakoumakos and Lumpkin, 1990) and the George Ashley, Mission, Stewart, and Himalaya dikes in San Diego County, California (Webber et al., 1997, 1999), which underwent rapid cooling, reflecting unusual growth rates in the cooling history of the pegmatites (Simmons and Webber, 2008). Černý et al. (2005) suggested that even the Tanco pegmatite, with a thickness of 100 m appears to have cooled rapidly within decades to a maximum of a few hundred years.
-Webber and Simmons (2007) utilized a cooling model along with the parameters provided by Černý et al. (2005), which include a thickness of 100 m, an emplacement temperature of 700 °C, an emplacement depth of 10 km, and country rock temperatures ranging from 25 °C to 300 °C. They calculated that the Tanco pegmatite cooled from 700 °C to approximately 450 °C over a period of about 700 to 1000 years.
+Notable examples include the Harding pegmatite in New Mexico (Chakoumakos and Lumpkin, 1990) and the George Ashley, Mission, Stewart, and Himalaya dikes in San Diego County, California (Webber et al., 1997, 1999), which underwent rapid cooling, reflecting unusual growth rates in the cooling history of the pegmatites (Simmon and Webber, 2008).
+Cerný (2005) suggested that even the Tanco pegmatite, with a thickness of 100m appears to have cooled rapidly within decades to a maximum of a few hundred years.
+Webber and Simmons (2007) utilized a cooling model along with the parameters provided by Černý (2005), which include a thickness of 100 meters, an emplacement temperature of 700 °C, an emplacement depth of 10 kilometers, and country rock temperatures ranging from 25 °C to 300 °C. They calculated that the Tanco pegmatite cooled from 700 °C to approximately 450 °C over a period of about 700 to 1,000 years.